How big is the problem?

 Who is most at risk?

 The risk of motor vehicle crashes is higher among 16-19-year-olds than among any other age group.
-In fact, per mile driven, teen drivers ages 16 to 19 are nearly three times more likely than drivers aged 20 and older to be in a fatal crash.3
+In fact, per mile drove, teen drivers ages 16 to 19 are nearly three times more likely than drivers aged 20 and older to be in a fatal crash.3

 Among teen drivers, those at especially high risk for motor vehicle crashes are: